Sign up for our newsletter

 The unofficial start to the summer season is upon us, Memorial Day weekend.
-Many will celebrate by dusting off the grills, hosing off the picnic tables and declaring that cookout season has begun.
+Many will celebrate by dusting off the grills, hosing off the picnic table and declaring that cookout season has begun.
 Blossman Gas has five safety tips to prepare your grill for the holiday weekend.

 1.)
 Follow the Manufacturer’s Instructions – Whether it’s assembly, maintenance, or cleaning, keep your grill manufacturer’s instructions close-by for any questions involving your grill.
 Keep the top open when starting a propane grill, and don’t close it until you are sure the grill has lighted.